nelsonfigueroa/nelson.cloud/content/posts/2020_04_10_resolving_double_render_errors_in_rails.md

 Sometimes I forget that actions are just regular ruby methods and can be exited out of by using `return`.

-This guide explains it well: [Avoiding Double Render Errors](https://guides.rubyonrails.org/layouts_and_rendering.html#avoiding-double-render-errors)
+More information is available here: [Avoiding Double Render Errors](https://guides.rubyonrails.org/layouts_and_rendering.html#avoiding-double-render-errors)